These ideas for summer excursions bring your child’s favorite books to life

 Take a trip to a sandy beach.
 Ask the kids to cover their eyes for a few minutes while you bury “fossils” (painted rocks) in the sand.
 Then hand out small shovels and paintbrushes to dust off the sand, and let the kids unearth all the treasures.
 Depending on where you live, there might be an actual dig going on in your area, where children can participate or observe; check with the science department of your local college or look for an archaeology camp.

-Inspirational titles
+Suggested titles

-- Bones, Bones, Dinosaur Bones, Byron Barton
+- Bones, Bones, Dinosaur Bones(opens in a new window) by Byron Barton

-- Fingerprints and Talking Bones, Charlotte Jones
+- Fingerprints and Talking Bones(opens in a new window) by Charlotte Jones

 Art